The following Life Sciences practice note provides comprehensive and up to date legal information covering:

-A complex array of requirements and guidelines developed at both EU and EU Member State levels govern the following aspects of medicinal products:
+A complex array of requirements and guidelines developed at EU, EU Member State and UK levels govern the following aspects of medicinal products:

 clinical testing (ie clinical trials)

-placing on the market (ie marketing authorisations (MA) and regulatory procedure for approval of medicinal products)
+placing on the market (ie marketing authorisation (MA) and regulatory procedure for approval of medicinal products)

 protection of the pre-clinical and clinical data developed for the purposes of obtaining an MA (ie regulatory data protection)